rudrakpatra/zkchess/contracts/README.md

 2. ### stalemate
    when a player is not in check but has no legal moves.

+## Elo-Rating For Scoring
+After every match the players rating gets updated based on the elo rating formulae.

+Calculation of Elo-Rating is done using Taylor Series Approximation.

 ## How to run tests

+Test using node version `18.18.0`
 ```sh
 npm run test
 npm run testw # watch mode